 The Covid-19 pandemic has completely changed the work environment of organizations.
 Physical office space has taken a back seat, and virtual office has taken over.
 Work from home is the new normal.
 A slight dip in Covid cases did bring a small workforce back to offices, but the future remains uncertain.
 Most organizations are opting for remote working to ensure the safety of their employees.
 But, work from home brings up many challenges for the security of information and data shared.

 With the office security layers not applicable for the workstations located at different geographical locations, it becomes essential to pay due attention to remote working security practices for you as a part of an organization.
 In turn, it is the organization’s prime responsibility to put together a comprehensive cybersecurity strategy for protecting remote workers.
 Security and IT departments have taken upon the challenge of providing cybersecurity for remote workers and have accelerated their efforts by adopting many new technologies.
+Many companies rely on security solutions services like bits.com.mx to enhance their protection, so they can focus on their businesses.

 With increased awareness and cyber threats becoming more complex and damaging, companies pay prime importance to security investments and have increased their cybersecurity budgets.
 According to the survey, Cybersecurity at a Crossroads: The Insight 2021 Report, 96% of companies increased their cybersecurity budgets in 2020, and 91% plan to do so again in 2021.